Aparna-T-Ashokan/Db2-developer-extension-staging-2/docs/the-basics/getting-started-extension.md

    - **Db2 › Java: Home**
-     Path to the Java installation for the Db2 extension (optional).
+     Path to the Java installation for the Db2 extension.
 If not set, the extension uses the `JAVA_HOME` environment variable or the system PATH to locate Java.
 Set this if you have multiple JDKs installed and the extension is picking up the wrong version.
    - **Db2service: Max Rows**
      Set the maximum number of rows to fetch in query results (default is 1000).
    - **Db2service: Service Port**